Bitcoin Dollar Cost Averaging (DCA) Backtest System¶

-This document explains how StackSats runs strategy backtests and how to interpret the output metrics.
+This document explains how StackSats runs strategy backtests for Bitcoin dollar cost averaging (DCA) and how to interpret the output metrics.

 Overview¶